-The H-1B category is an expedient and lawful method to bring foreign-born professionals temporarily to the United States and, therefore, one of the most widely sought after visa classifications for employment in the United States.
+The H1B visa category is an expedient and lawful method to bring foreign-born professionals temporarily to the United States and, therefore, one of the most widely sought-after visa classifications for employment in the United States.

-USCIS will generally not grant a petition for self-employed people.
+USCIS will generally not grant an H1B petition for self-employed people.
 A petition may be filed by a job contractor, namely a person or entity that pays its employees for services performed at the work sites of other employers.

 In general, most nonimmigrant visa classifications require that a person maintain a foreign residence abroad and show that he or she is coming to the U.S. temporarily.
-However, the law allows a person on a H-visa to have “dual intent”, which is arguably the most beneficial aspect of obtaining this visa.
+However, the law allows a person on a H visa to have “dual intent”, which is arguably the most beneficial aspect of obtaining this visa.
 Under the dual intent doctrine, a person may come to the U.S. temporarily and lawfully seek permanent residence (for himself/herself and immediate family members, spouse and children under 21) in the United States at the same time, without affecting H1/H4 status.
-Therefore, the filing of a labor certification or an employment-based preference petition will not cause denial of an H-1B petition filed with the USCIS or an application for an H-1B visa at a U.S. Consulate abroad.
-While a green card application is pending, H1/H4 visa holders can travel in and out of the U.S. using a non-expired H1/H4 visa without need for Advance Parole or EAD.
-H-1B foreign specialty workers are not required to maintain foreign residence and may seek permanent residence in the U.S.
+Therefore, the filing of a labor certification or an employment-based preference petition will not cause denial of an H1B petition filed with USCIS or an application for an H1B visa at a U.S. Consulate abroad.
+While a green card application is pending, H1/H4 visa holders can travel in and out of the U.S. using a non-expired H1/H4 visa without need for Advance Parole or an EAD.
+H1B foreign specialty workers are not required to maintain foreign residence and may seek permanent residence in the U.S.

 If you plan to work for multiple employers (either full time or part time), each employer must file a separate H1B petition.